 Camp runs from 9 a.m. until 3 p.m.
 Optional extended day programs are available before and after camp beginning at 7:30 a.m. and running until 6 p.m.

-Note: a Cubs Baseball Camps uniform and hat will be provided to each player during the morning of the first day of camp.
-Your child should bring:
+A Cubs Baseball Summer Camps uniform and hat will be provided to each player on the first day of camp.

 - Baseball glove

 - Lunch in a lunch bag labeled clearly with the ballplayer's name

 - Water bottle to be refilled throughout the day (we provide plenty of water at all times)

 We strongly encourage that campers bring bats and helmets of their own.
 In the event a camper needs to borrow equipment, coaches will assign and label official camp equipment with the camper’s name at check-in for use throughout the day.
 At the end of the day, the equipment will be returned to the coach.
 Borrowed equipment will be sanitized with EPA-registered disinfectants before the start of the next camp day.

 All children between rising kindergarten and rising eighth grades are welcome at Cubs Baseball Summer Camps.

 We do not have ability or experience requirements.
 From first-time ballplayers to travel team players, Ballplayers of all levels of experience are welcome.